R2K: The TV Special: Synopsis

-The special opens with Velasquez welcoming her viewers to the first Sunday night of the new millennium.
-She briefly talks about conceptualizing her album R2K or sometimes called Regine 2000, with the title borrowed from the numeronym Y2K.
-At that point, it transitioned to the of the music video premiere of the track "MacArthur Park".
+The special opened with Velasquez welcoming her viewers to the first Sunday night of the new millennium.
+She briefly talked about conceptualizing her album R2K or sometimes called Regine 2000, with the title borrowed from the numeronym Y2K.
+At that point, it transitioned to the music video premiere of the track "MacArthur Park".
 In the video, she is joined by KC Montero who incorporated a rap routine.
 Velasquez's live performances were filmed at the Vigan House of the Nayong Pilipino Cultural Park.
 It featured a number of musicians and back-up vocalists set up in the second storey of the house laid out with numerous floor lights and rustic decor.
 She performed six songs, which was introduced as R2K Unplugged.

-Velasquez makes her entrance wearing a black gown barefoot and joins her band.
-The show began with the song "Music and Me", a 1973 Motown hit by Michael Jackson.
+Velasquez made her entrance wearing a black gown barefoot and joined her band.
+The show began with the song "Music & Me", a 1973 Motown hit by Michael Jackson.
 Next on the set list was the Richard Kerr-penned "I'll Never Love This Way Again", from Dionne Warwick's 1979 release, which the singer sang while seated by the window.
 As Velasquez introduced the following song, ABBA's "Dancing Queen", she said "there's only one title I dream of being called", beginning the performance shortly after.
 She then began Neil Diamond's 1980 soundtrack theme "Hello Again".
-She then presented the final song on the set list, a ballad arrangement of the Aerosmith's 1998 single "I Don't Want to Miss a Thing".
-Soon after completing the number, Velasquez bids the viewers goodbye and ended the show singing the last verses of "On the Wings of Love", before exiting.
+The final song was a ballad arrangement of Aerosmith's 1998 single "I Don't Wanna Miss a Thing".
+After the number concluded, Velasquez bids the viewers goodbye and ended the show singing the last verses of "On the Wings of Love", before exiting.
 A special performance of "The Lord's Prayer" was recorded in the theme park's lake to close the special.